ahansenlab/connect_the_dots/README.md

     - This is used to parse metadata
     - run `pip install tifffile`

+6. Install ffmpeg (optional)

+    - If this is not already installed on the system (i.e. if movies of trajectories are not saving)
+    - run `sudo apt install ffmpeg`

-6. Now, you should be all set!
+7. Now, you should be all set!

     - run `python setup.py develop`, and you are ready to go!